edzown/g-box/README.md

 ## Notes

 This build is completely free for everyone to use.
-GPL licensed. https://www.gnu.org/licenses/gpl-3.0.en.html
+GPL licensed.
+Source code coming soon. https://www.gnu.org/licenses/gpl-3.0.en.html